 Take a look at the movie from this years Food Hackathon here

-Follow "The Food Hackathon by Krinova" on Facebook to stay updated.
+Follow "Greater CPH Food Hack - by Krinova & DTU Skylab" on Facebook to stay updated.

 Results of The Food Hackathon 2017